 In addition to the cameras and everything being controlled and monitored through their school-issued PDAs (And the entire school being sealed like a fallout shelter), he also has several methods of instantly punishing students when they break rules.
 By ‘punish’ I mean ‘brutally murder’.

 Also, for a reason not stated until the ending, the police will not come rescue them nor will anyone else come looking for them.
-They are completely on their own with their only given option to kill someone and get away with it in order to leave.
+They are completely on their own with their only given option to leave being to kill someone and get away with it.

 Once a murder has been committed, the students will have a set amount of time to investigate the murder and examine evidence.
 Once Monobear feels enough time has gone by, or if he gets bored or impatient, the trial starts.